Skip to main content

 Concurrency

 Running multiple agents on the same project can cause file conflicts.
-Use separate branches or coordinate tasks carefully.
+Use task dependencies to coordinate which files each agent touches.
+The Live view detects conflicts in real-time.